 Hannah Kent's Burial Rites and Lottie Moggach's Kiss Me First have both been shortlisted for the Guardian First Book Award

 We're so excited about Burial Rites that we had a book club to talk about it to our hearts' content.
-We had a few questions for author Hannah Kent; read her answers here.
+We had a few questions for author Hannah Kent about everything from Icelandic history to writing a gripping narrative; read her answers here.

 What better place to celebrate the launch of Burial Rites, a wonderful, moving novel set in cold, dark Iceland, than The Thames Tunnel Shaft?
 Have a look at the pictures.

 Jennifer Lawrence has signed up to star in a film adaptation of Hannah Kent's novel Burial Rites.
 Here, Hannah shares some of her photos from her time spent in Iceland, visiting the real places from the book.
 Burial Rites is based on the true story of a woman, Agnes Magnúsdótti...

 Watch the trailer for Burial Rites by Hannah Kent and become as entranced by it as we all are.

 Hannah Kent’s astonishing novel Burial Rites has been announced as the Waterstones 11 title for September 2013, a promotion is designed to uncover and champion the very best debut fiction.